Spencer Steer Preview, Player Props: Reds vs. Giants

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 127 hits and an OBP of .356, plus a team-best slugging percentage of .457.
+- Steer has 127 hits and an OBP of .354 to go with a slugging percentage of .454.
+All three of those stats lead Cincinnati hitters this season.

-- Among qualifying hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks 27th, and he is 49th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 48th in batting average, 32nd in on-base percentage, and 54th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.